nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 .. note::
    * If an ECC algorithm is enabled and no PSA driver enables or supports it, then :ref:`nrf_security_drivers_builtin` support is enabled and used.
-   * The :ref:`nrf_security_drivers_oberon` is currently limited to curve types secp224r1 and secp256r1 for ECDH and ECDSA.
+   * The :ref:`nrf_security_drivers_oberon` is currently limited to curve types secp224r1, secp256r1, and secp384r1 for ECDH and ECDSA.
+   * The :ref:`nrf_security_drivers_oberon` is currently limited to X25519 (using Curve25519) and Ed25519 for EdDSA.

 ECC curve configurations